AdobeDocs/experience-manager-cloud-service.en/help/forms/standard-validation-error-mesages-adaptive-forms.md

 ### Add default error handler function {#add-default-errror-handler}

-A default error handler is supported by default to display error messages on fields if the error response is not in standard schema or in case of server-side validation failure.
+A default error handler is supported by default to display error messages on fields if the error response is in standard schema or in case of server-side validation failure.
 To understand how to use a default error handler using the [Rule Editor's](rule-editor.md) Invoke Service action, take a simple Adaptive Form with two fields, **Pet ID** and **Pet Name**.
 Now, use a default error handler at the **Pet ID** field to check for various validation criteria based on the data source.
 To add a default error handler using the Rule Editor's Invoke Service action, execute the following steps:

 1. Open an Adaptive Form in authoring mode, select a form object (for which you need to perform a validation check), and tap **[!UICONTROL Rule Editor]** to open the rule editor.